michardy/blog/content/2020-04-04_graalvm_and_rust.md

 Global variable _ZN12string_cache4atom12STRING_CACHE17h43d70dbc9890e871E is declared but not defined.
 	at <llvm> null(Unknown)
 ```
-This error indicates that the bitcode file declares an external dependency on a varible which is not included.
+This error indicates that the bitcode file declares an external dependency on a variable which is not included.
 In other words the bitcode file has not been linked.

 ### Ensuring compilation of libraries
-In order to add libraries to the compiled binary we need to enable something called link time optomization.
+In order to add libraries to the compiled binary we need to enable something called link time optimization.

 In ordinary linking, the linker is passed a different libraries as assembly.
-Unfortunatly, it is a lot harder for the linker to optimize code already in assembly.
+Unfortunately, it is a lot harder for the linker to optimize code already in assembly.
-So the LLVM provides link time optomization, which passes the linker intermediate representation for all dependencies.
+So the LLVM provides link time optimization, which passes the linker intermediate representation for all dependencies.
-While it is intended to help the optmizer, in this case it results in a complete bitcode file being produced.
+While it is intended to help the optimizer, in this case it results in a complete bitcode file being produced.

-To enable link time optomization add the following configuration to your `Cargo.toml`:
+To enable link time optimization add the following configuration to your `Cargo.toml`:
 ``` toml
 [profile.dev]
 lto = true